 Ferrochrome dust is used in the leather tanning industry.

-While dealing with this alloy, care should be taken to protect the eyes from getting in contact with this material or accidentally inhaling or ingesting it.
+Care should be taken while dealing with this alloy to protect the eyes from getting in contact with this material or accidentally inhaling or ingesting it.
 Under certain conditions, this material can also catch fire.
 Hence adequate protective measures are needed to be followed to avoid such mishaps.
-The probable dangers posed by this alloy and the protective measures that are needed to be followed are discussed below in details.
+The probable dangers posed by this alloy and the protective measures needed to be followed are discussed below in detail.

 Exposure to Ferrochrome can cause certain health problems: